 The fountains are Monday-Friday 3pm-8pm every 1/2 hour and 8pm-12am every 15 minutes, and Saturdays/Sundays/Holidays 12pm-8pm every 1/2 hour and 8pm-12am every 15 minutes.

 No matter if you’re coming from far away or just a few states away, Vegas has shopping for everyone.
 If you are coming overseas take advantage of the prices at the Las Vegas Premium Outlets.

 This is where I tend to go shopping as they have the best deals, my favorite outlet stores there are Michael Kors, Kate Spade, Coach, Gap, Levi’s, Saks of Fifth Ave, Diesel, Nike, and many more stores.
 You could easily spend an entire day shopping in Las Vegas.
 Great shopping malls right on the strip are the Fashion Mall and Forum Shops.

 There you have it, my top 10 things to do in Las Vegas sober!
 Yes, you will wake up every morning hangover-free and be feeling great.
 Not nursing your hangover with more booze, spending even more silly money.
 To save even more money look at getting the Go City Card it includes admission to several of the above attraction and even more fun things to do in Las Vegas including a few meals!

-To save some money consider staying in an Airbnb, there are tons of condos in Las Vegas for a fraction of the price of a hotel on the strip.
+To save some money consider staying in a Vrbo, there are tons of condos in Las Vegas for a fraction of the price of a hotel on the strip.
 Staying in an Airbnb will also help save money on meal costs as you can easily make breakfast before heading off exploring Hong Kong.